openstack/ceilometer/doc/source/configuration.rst

 ----------------------

-Pipeline configuration by default, is stored in a separate configuration file, called pipeline.yaml, next to the ceilometer.conf file.
-The pipeline configuration file can be set in the *pipeline_cfg_file* parameter in ceilometer.conf.
+Pipeline configuration by default, is stored in a separate configuration file, called :file:`pipeline.yaml`, next to the :file:`ceilometer.conf` file.
+The pipeline configuration file can be set in the *pipeline_cfg_file* parameter in :file:`ceilometer.conf`.
 Multiple chains can be defined in one configuration file.

 The chain definition looks like the following::